Christina McHale: 2015

 In Hobart at the Hobart International, she retired from her first-round match against eighth seed Alison Riske due to a right shoulder injury.
 At the Australian Open, McHale won her first-round match over Stéphanie Foretz in a three-set thriller.
 She was defeated in the second round by Carina Witthöft.

 Beginning her clay-court season at the Family Circle Cup, McHale lost in the first round to qualifier Danka Kovinić.
 During the Fed Cup tie against Italy, McHale played one rubber; she was defeated by Flavia Pennetta.
-In the end, Italy won the tie over the USA 3-2.
+In the end, Italy won the tie over the USA 3–2.
 At the Morocco Open, McHale lost in the second round to fourth seed and eventual champion, Elina Svitolina.
-Coming through qualifying at the Madrid Open, McHale was defeated in the second round by fifth seed Caroline Wozniacki.
+Coming through qualifying at the Madrid Open, she was defeated in the second round by fifth seed Caroline Wozniacki.
 Entering the main draw as a qualifier at the Italian Open, McHale reached the quarterfinal round where she lost to fellow qualifier Daria Gavrilova.
-In Strasbourg, McHale was defeated in the first round by top seed and compatriot Madison Keys.
+In Strasbourg, she was defeated in the first round by top seed and compatriot Madison Keys.
 At the French Open, McHale lost in the first round to qualifier Lourdes Domínguez Lino.

-McHale started her grass-court season at the Nottingham Open.
-She was defeated in the second round by top seed Agnieszka Radwańska.
+McHale started her grass-court season at the Nottingham Open where she was defeated in the second round by top seed Agnieszka Radwańska.
 At the Birmingham Classic, McHale lost in the third round to Kateřina Siniaková.
-Coming through the qualifying rounds at the Eastbourne International, McHale was defeated in the first round by Camila Giorgi.
+Coming through the qualifying rounds at Eastbourne, McHale was defeated in the first round by Camila Giorgi.
 At Wimbledon, she lost in the second round to 18th seed and 2013 finalist Sabine Lisicki.

 Beginning her preparation for the US Open at the Washington Open, McHale was defeated in the quarterfinal round by eventual finalist Anastasia Pavlyuchenkova.
-Getting past qualifying at the Western & Southern Open, she lost in the first round to Camila Giorgi.
+Getting past qualifying in Cincinnati, she lost in the first round to Camila Giorgi.
 McHale fell in the final round of qualifying at the Connecticut Open to Magdaléna Rybáriková.
 In New York at the US Open, McHale was defeated in her first-round match by Petra Cetkovská.

 Seeded sixth at the Japan Women's Open, McHale reached the semifinal round where she lost to eventual finalist Magda Linette.
 At the Korea Open, she was defeated in the second round by second seed Anna Karolína Schmiedlová.
-Playing at the Wuhan Open, McHale lost in the final round of qualifying to Mariana Duque Mariño.
+Playing at the Wuhan Open, she lost in the final round of qualifying to Mariana Duque Mariño.
 At the China Open, McHale was defeated in the final round of qualifying by Lara Arruabarrena.
-At the Hong Kong Open, McHale retired from her first-round match against Wang Yafan due to a left elbow injury.
+At the Hong Kong Open, she retired from her first-round match against Wang Yafan due to a left elbow injury.
 This tournament ended up being her final tournament of the season.

-McHale ended the year ranked 64.
+McHale ended the year ranked world No. 64.